gauditech/gaudi-docs/docs/defining-apis/actions.md

 ### Fieldsets

 Fieldset is a collection of user inputs for a specific endpoint.
-This corresponds to data an endpoint expects in a HTTP body, in JSON format.
+This describes a JSON data structure an endpoint expects in a HTTP body.

-Fieldsets are generated based on endpoint actions and extra inputs.
+Fieldsets are generated automatically based on endpoint actions and extra inputs.
+This means that Gaudi will go through all your actions, collect all fields that they use and automatically generate schema of input required by your endpoint.

+If your actions use target model's fields, Gaudi knows evenrything about them and can automatically generate proper validations.
+If you need custom fields that do not corelate directly to the fields in target model, you can override some properties of your fields (eg. add default value) or even use `extra input`s to describe completely arbitrary fields.

+// TODO: describe inputs, extra inputs and sets

+#### Fieldset creation rules

 Here's how the fieldset is calculated: